-Lead Star hosts Leadership Conversation teleseminars with well-known authors to hear their thoughts and perspectives on leadership.
+Our complimentary Leadership Conversation teleseminars connect you with well-known authors to learn their thoughts and perspectives on leadership.
 Click on the links below to listen to some of our recent Conversations.

 A Leadership Conversation with Alan Nelson, founder of KidLead, a non-profit organization that provides resources aimed at developing young leaders.
 During this 20 minute teleseminar, listen in as we discuss with Alan why it is important to develop young leaders and some best practices and resources to accomplish this goal.